chingu-voyages/v10-geckos-team-14/README.md

 * New users can register by filling the registration form.
 * Already registered users can login to their account by using their registered email address and set password.
 * User gets an error message when the provided email address is already associated with a registered user upon submitting registration form.
-* Registered users who provide incorrect username login details upon submitting login form receives an error message - "Please enter a registered email."
+* Registered users who provide incorrect username login details upon submitting login form receive "Please enter a registered email" error message.
-* Registered users who provide incorrect password  login details upon submitting login form receives an error message - "Please enter the correct password."
+* Registered users who provide incorrect password  login details upon submitting login form receive "Please enter the correct password" error message.
 * Upon selecting the Confirm Fixer Request button, if the user is not logged in the user is redirected to the login page to log in before continuing.
 After a successful login, the user is then redirected to the payment portion of the booking process, without any loss of the provided data entered in the Booking Form.

 #### Backend

-* User password is stored in most secure method possible, in the form of Hashes with Salts.
+* User password is stored in most secure method possible, in the form of Hashes with Salts
 * Sessions are created as users log in, and session remains active until the user logs out or clears the browser cookies.
 * The User Authentication and Hashing with Salting feature is implemented with the help of [Passport JS](http://www.passportjs.org/)
 * Multiple authentication routes created depending on the page in which authentication is initiated.
 When authentication begins from any other route except the booking route, the user is redirected, and the Login Successful view is rendered.
 However, when successful authentication is initiated from the booking route, the user is redirected, and the payment confirmation view is rendered.